 Don initially learned to work with wood from his father.
 There was always a workshop located in their home basement or garage.
-Like most of us who went to school in the 1950s and 1960s Don took shop classes and still has some cherished projects that he made including a couple from the woodshop classes.
+Like most of us who went to school in the 1950s and 1960s in the Unites States Don took shop classes and still has some cherished projects that he made including a couple from the woodshop classes.

 Over the years Don has done numerous projects.
 Many he did for friends and relatives.
 He can't even remember the number of book shelves he's built or mantle projects he's done for others.
-Unfortunately most of the his projects either weren't photographed or they were made before digital photography.
+Unfortunately most of the his projects either weren't photographed.
+Back then he never thought of taking pictures of his handiwork.
+Some may have been photographed when he took photos in his home.
 The preferred method of photography used by Don in those days was slides.
 Perhaps someday he'll be able to sort through them to find a few photos of his handywork.

 Today Don is into different types of projects.
 Most of them are somewhat related with Arts and Crafts or Craftsman style.
 He has become a big fan of Greene and Greene as well.
 Any designs from this period have become his favorite style in furniture and architecture.
-He has a list of projects that he'd like to make in the from that period but building a workbench and other shop improvements are currently his top priority.
+He has a list of projects that he'd like to make from that period but building a workbench, other shop improvements and some turning projects are currently his top priority.